Pietro Torri: Magnificat

-Torri likely composed his Magnificat in C major for double choir and orchesta in the 1690s.
+Torri likely composed his Magnificat in C major for double choir and orchestra in the 1690s.
 The work is scored for double SATB choir, two trumpets, bassoon, strings (two violin parts and two viola parts) and basso continuo/organ.

 The Magnificat in C major, BWV Anh.
 30, is Johann Sebastian Bach's arrangement of Torri's Magnificat.
 In Bach's version of the work there are an additional trumpet and timpani.